Timbaines/quizzical/README.md

 ## About
 A trivia application using the Open Trivia Database API.

 Quizzical is a trivia game that presents users with an introduction screen that has a start quiz button.
-After the user clicks start they will be given the chance to answer 5 questions from the trivia database API.
+Once the user clicks "Start Game", they will be given the chance to answer 5 questions from the open trivia database API.

-The user will click on a check answers button that will prompt them to a page showing the questions and answers.
-The correct answers will show in green and the users incorrect answer will show red.
-The page will show the user how many out of 5 they got correct with a button giving them the option to play again.
+After the user selects their responses, they will proceeed to click "Check Answers" that renders their selection and the answers.
+The correct answers are highlighted green and the incorrect answers are highlighted red.
+The page will display their score out of 5 they got correct with an option to click the "Play Again" button.

 ## API Reference
 [Open Trivia Database](https://opentdb.com/api_config.php)